Rahul Bheke: Bengaluru

 Bheke was picked by Bengaluru in Round 4 in 2017–18 ISL Players Draft.
 Bengaluru was one of the two new entries to Indian Super League.
 Bheke played his first match with Bengaluru in his continental debut in the 2017 AFC Cup against April 25 SC on 23 August 2017, which ended 3–0 to Bengaluru.

-Bheke played his first league match of the 2017-18 Indian Super League season on 19 November 2017 in their first ever match in ISL against Mumbai City FC, which ended 2–0 to Bengaluru.
-Bengaluru had a perfect debut campaign, as they qualified for the finals of the 2017-18 Indian Super League season with Bheke on team after defeating his former club FC Pune City on an aggregate score of 3–1.
+Bheke played his first league match of the 2017–18 Indian Super League on 19 November 2017 in their first ever match in ISL against Mumbai City FC, which ended 2–0 to Bengaluru.
+Bengaluru had a perfect debut campaign, as they qualified for the finals of the 2017–18 Indian Super League with Bheke on team after defeating his former club FC Pune City on an aggregate score of 3–1.
 Bheke started in the final against Chennaiyin FC but was defeated on a score of 2–3.

 Bheke played his first match of the 2018 AFC Cup on 13 February 2018 against T.C.
 Sports Club, which turned out in a 2–3 victory for Bengaluru.
 On 22 February 2018, Bengaluru extended his contract for three years which will keep him at the club till 2021.

-Bheke played his first match 2018-19 Indian Super League season on 30 September against the defending champions Chennaiyin, which ended 1-0 to Bengaluru.
+Bheke played his first match 2018–19 Indian Super League season on 30 September against the defending champions Chennaiyin, which ended 1–0 to Bengaluru.
 Bengaluru had a standout campaign, as they qualified for the finals yet again in that season against FC Goa.
 The match went on deadlock for both sides but the victory was sealed for Bengaluru when Bheke scored the deciding goal in the 117th minute to win the first Indian Super League trophy for Bengaluru.
 Bheke was named man of the match on the final eve for his solitary goal in the 117 minute.

-Bheke played his first match of the 2019-20 Indian Super League season against NorthEast United FC on 21 October 2019, which ended in a 0–0 draw.
+Bheke played his first match of the 2019–20 Indian Super League against NorthEast United FC on 21 October 2019, which ended in a 0–0 draw.
 He scored his first goal of the season on 22 January 2020 in a 3–0 victory over Odisha.
 Bengaluru qualified for the knockout stage for the third consecutive time the season with Bheke on side but was defeated by ATK on an aggregate score of 3–2.

 Bheke started in his first match of the 2020 AFC Cup qualifying play-offs against Maziya on the second leg of the qualifying round, which Bengaluru won 3–2 but lost on penalties after the after aggregate score of 4–4 led to the shoot-out.

-Bheke played his first match of the 2020-21 Indian Super League season against FC Goa on 22 November 2020 in a 2–2 draw.
+Bheke played his first match of the 2020–21 Indian Super League against FC Goa on 22 November 2020 in a 2–2 draw.
 He scored his first goal of the season against NorthEast United on 12 January 2021, which ended in a 1–1 draw due to the equalizer scored by Bheke.
-After the 2020-21 ISL campaign, Bheke left Bengaluru after spending four seasons at the club.
+After the 2020–21 ISL campaign, Bheke left Bengaluru after spending four seasons at the club.